 P

-PERFORMANCE IMPROVEMENT PLAN - A plan to provide guidance on the expectation of improving performance.
+PERFORMANCE IMPROVEMENT PLAN - A plan to provide guidance on the expectation of improving performance following an unsatisfactory annual review, as further detailed in the Annual Review Policy.

 PERFORMANCE RATING - The result of the faculty member's annual review.

 PRIMARY REVIEW ADMINISTRATIONS REVIEW ADMINISTRATORS - The administrators of the primary academic units.
 PRIMARY REVIEW COMMITTEES - The retention, tenure and promotion review committees of the primary academic units.
 PRIMARY REVIEW UNIT - The academic unit in which the candidate’s tenurable position resides.
 PROVOST - The Chief Academic Officer of the university.